lidofinance/dc4bc/HowTo.md

 -----------------------------------------------------
 Select operation and press Enter.
 Ctrl+C for cancel
 ```
+But before signing, spend some time on taking a look at what you're about to sign.

+#### Checking the messages to sign content

 At this point the other participants would probably like to take a look at the message they've been proposed to sign.
 To do so, they can run the following command that reveals a list of all messages related to a given DKG round as well as the messages signing IDs and hashes.
 ```